What Happens When a Lost Pet Arrives at Macon County Animal Control?

-When a stray animal makes their way to MCAC, the animal is first scanned for a microchip and checked for any sort of ID tag.
+When a stray animal makes it's way to MCAC, the animal is first scanned for a microchip and checked for any sort of ID tag.

 - If a chip is present, the number is looked up and an attempt is made to contact the owner via phone.

 - A letter is sent to the address on file so the owner is notified when and where their animal is impounded.
 Information found on ID or county/rabies tags are searched and the last known person/address is contacted.

 - The animal’s impound information is put into the computer system, including the animal’s sex, estimate of age and breed, and the location where the animal was found.